Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

-we establish a key Proposition \ref{prop Extension} and then prove Theorem \ref{thm1}, which is similar to the idea in \cite{FHM}.
-Finally, by an induction method, we establish the sophisticated uniform estimate of $(\nabla^{k+1} Q_L, \nabla^{k} v_L)$ in $L$ for any integer $k\geq 2$ to prove Theorem \ref{thm2}.
-We would point out that our proof on high order uniform estimates is new and different from one used for Ginzburg-Landau approximations in \cite{FHM}.
+Another of the key steps to prove Theorem \ref{thm 3} is to establish the sophisticated uniform estimate of $(\nabla^{k+1} Q_L, \nabla^{k} v_L)$ in $L$ for any integer $k\geq 2$.
+We would point out that our proof on high order uniform estimates is new and different from one in \cite{FHM}.
+The last step is to extend $T_M$ to any $T<T^*$.
+For this, we choose $M= 2\sup_{0\leq t\leq T}\|(\D Q, v)\|_{H^1(\R^3)}^2$ in Proposition \ref{prop Extension}.
+Then we combine the energy identity (see below \eqref{energy Q}) with higher order estimates to verify that $( Q_L, v_L)$ satisfies the assumption (see below \eqref{prop eq}) at $t=T_M$.
+Utilizing Proposition \ref{prop Extension} with a new initial data $(Q_L,v_L)$ at $t=T_M$, we extend the strong solution $(Q_L,v_L)$ to the time $T_1=:\min\{T,2T_M\}$, $T<T^*$.
+Then the solutions $( Q_L, v_L)$ to the rescaled Beris-Edwards system \eqref{RBE1}-\eqref{RBE3} converge smoothly to the solution $(Q,v)$ in $\R^3\times (0, 2T_M]$ for sufficiently small $\varepsilon$.
+Repeating above steps, we establish \eqref{con2} for any $T<T^*$ in Theorem \ref{thm 3}.